MatrixManAtYrService/HelloWorld-sqlite/dependency.md

 1. Have visual studio installed (be sure to select "Visual C++", it's not a default option)
 2. Open a VS Developer Command prompt (mine was called "Developer Command Prompt for VS2015")
 3. Download and extract the boost source (it is available [here](http://sourceforge.net/projects/boost/files/boost/1.60.0/boost_1_60_0.zip/download))
-4. navigate to the `boost_1_60_0 folder` and run the following commands:
+4. navigate to the `boost_1_60_0 folder` and run the following commands.
+Note that the `-j#` flag below indicates how many proccessor cores to use for compilation (which can take a while).
+If you have two cores, use `-j2`.

         bootstrap.bat

-The `-j6` (below) indicates that compilation should use six cores.
-Adjust as necessary for your processor.

-    b2 toolset=msvc-14.0 --build-type=complete --abbreviate-paths architecture=x86 address-model=32 variant=release,debug threading=multi link=shared runtime-link=shared install -j6
+        b2 toolset=msvc-14.0 --build-type=complete --abbreviate-paths architecture=x86 address-model=32 variant=release,debug threading=multi link=shared runtime-link=shared install -j#

 5. Go into Control Panel / System / Advanced System Settings / Environment Variables and append `;C:\Boost\lib\` to your path.